-(b) Appeal against a decision that a student cannot progress to the next stage of a unit or course (i.e their current programme of study is terminated).
-This includes students who are not allowed to progress on their current course/unit but who are offered transfer to another course or unit
+(b) Appeal against a decision that a client/student cannot progress to the next stage of a unit or course (i.e their current programme of study is terminated).
+This includes clients/students who are not allowed to progress on their current course/unit but who are offered transfer to another course or unit.

-(c) Appeal against a decision not to award the qualification/ training course certificate for which a student is registered.
+(c) Appeal against a decision not to award the qualification/training course certificate for which a client/student is registered.
 This relates to decisions made at the end of a course or unit and includes appeals against decisions not to award any qualification/course certificate.

-Victoria Hammond Interiors is committed to providing equal opportunities for all team members and students.
-This policy is designed to support equal opportunities and anti-discriminatory practice and protect all employees/contractors of Victoria Hammond Interiors and to provide fair and equal treatment of all students.
-Victoria Hammond Interiors is committed to providing a learning environment which ensures that employees/contractors/students are able to realise their full potential and to achieve success irrespective of their gender, race, sexual orientation, age, religion or disability.
+Victoria Hammond Collective is committed to providing equal opportunities for all team members and clients/students.
+This policy is designed to support equal opportunities and anti-discriminatory practice and protect all employees/sub-contractors of Victoria Hammond and to provide fair and equal treatment of all students.
+Victoria Hammond Collective is committed to providing a learning environment which ensures that employees/sub-contractors/clients/students are able to realise their full potential and to achieve success irrespective of their gender, race, sexual orientation, age, religion or disability.

-To meet this commitment, Victoria Hammond Interiors will ensure:
+To meet this commitment, Victoria Hammond will ensure:

-- Assessments are fair for all students and based on their achievements only and do not discriminate.
+Assessments are fair for all clients/students and based on their achievements only and do not discriminate.

-- Course materials and written resources meet the diversity of all students and support equality of opportunity.
+Course materials and written resources meet the diversity of all clients/students and support equality of opportunity.

 POLICY AND PROCEDURE

-Victoria Hammond Interiors recognise the duty to make reasonable adjustments for students which aim to ensure that as far as is reasonable; all students have the same opportunities for fulfilling their full potential.
+Victoria Hammond Collective recognises the duty to make reasonable adjustments for clients/students which aim to ensure that as far as is reasonable; all students have the same opportunities for fulfilling their full potential.

-Reasonable adjustments will be available for any student who requires support.
+Reasonable adjustments will be available for any client/student who requires support.

-- Victoria Hammond Interiors will approve and record details of reasonable adjustment and make available for external verification.
+Victoria Hammond Collective will approve and record details of reasonable adjustment and make available for external verification.

 Reasonable adjustments include the following:

-- Cannot complete within the required registration expiry date due to circumstances beyond their control.
+Cannot complete within the required registration expiry date due to circumstances beyond their control.
 In this case the assessment or registration timeline may be frozen for that period.
-The remaining time left to complete the unit/qualification will be calculated using the original date Victoria Hammond Interiors were informed.
+The remaining time left to complete the unit/qualification will be calculated using the original date Victoria Hammond Collective were informed.

-- Special consideration should not give the learner and unfair advantage over another student.
-Victoria Hammond Interiors will keep a record of any special consideration request for external verification purposes.
+Special consideration should not give the learner and unfair advantage over another client/student.
+Victoria Hammond Collective will keep a record of any special consideration request for external verification purposes.

 This policy will be updated as our business changes in line with new legislation.
 It will be reviewed and updated as necessary, a minimum of once a year.